idbrii/spacemacs/doc/VIMUSERS.md

 * pressing tab does not autocomplete
  * instead you use Right Arrow
  * if you hit tab, you can get back with tab again
-* C-w does not erase a word
+* C-w does not erase a word.
+You can fix with:

+    (define-key helm-map (kbd "C-w") 'backward-kill-word)

 * C-u does not clear before the cursor
+* C-r does not work (inserting a word, file, etc under cursor)

 # Lingo